Juul Labs UK JUUL Review. Designer Vape Pen or Menace?

 First things first; the JUUL’s popularity appears to be driven by addiction as the USA version of the JUUL Pod contains 3 times as much nicotine as allowed by the UK regulators.
 It has been a double-edged sword for the Juul brand – success at a cost to users.
 The USA version is 59 mg/ml nicotine, the UK version is a fraction of that at 20 mg/ml.

 The JUUL has potentially too many discreditable issues for this site, which promotes stopping smoking, to recommend the use of the JUUL as a device to help quit smoking.
-Whilst the USA version offers a hefty 59 mg/ml nicotine and does therefore deliver a nicotine hit, the very small coil and battery does not deliver enough vapour to make the UK’s 20 mg/ml nicotine feel anything like smoking.
+There is no doubt that you would be far better of with something fit for purpose like the iQ One reviewed here.
+Whilst the USA version of the Juul offers a hefty 59 mg/ml nicotine and does therefore deliver a nicotine hit, the very small coil and battery does not deliver enough vapour to make the UK’s 20 mg/ml nicotine feel anything like smoking.
 However to ensure our readers get the full picture, we have reviewed the Juul because of its popularity and notoriety in the USA and the fact it is now available in the UK albeit in a different low spec guise.
 Is the JUUL a menace or just a designer vape pen?

 The JUUL vape device has been popular in the US, and it is the extreme nicotine content available in the USA version that has been highlighted as the reason for its popularity.
 JUUL have been heavily criticised for this and for marketing their device to a much younger audience.
 Juul has become the target of the likes of the FDA and other regulatory bodies in the US in recent months, who believe the company has been intentionally targeting sales to teens.
 In January 2019 CNBC reports on the “epidemic” and sites Juul as a significant culprit while the article goes on to say how the “FDA is exploring ways to help wean teenagers off nicotine”.